8th Illinois Cavalry Regiment: Service

 The regiment was commissioned on August 11, 1861, and was assembled for service in St. Charles, Illinois, on September 18, 1861, at the site donated by Colonel Farnsworth called Camp Kane.
 They were sent out on July 17, 1865, in Chicago, Illinois.

 Battle of Gettysburg

-During the Gettysburg Campaign, the 8th Illinois Cavalry was in the division of Brig.
+During the Gettysburg campaign, the 8th Illinois Cavalry was in the division of Brig.
 Gen. John Buford.
 They deployed west of Gettysburg on June 30, 1863, under the command of Colonel William Gamble, and waited for oncoming Confederates that arrived early the following morning.
 The first shot of the subsequent battle was fired by Lieutenant Marcellus E. Jones of Company E, who borrowed a carbine from Sergeant Levi Shafer and fired at an unidentified officer on a gray horse over a half-mile away.
-The 8th, along with the rest of the brigade, performed a fighting withdrawal towards McPherson's Ridge, delaying the Confederate division of Henry Heth for several hours and allowing the Union I Corps to arrive.
+The 8th, along with the rest of the brigade, performed a fighting withdrawal toward McPherson's Ridge, delaying the Confederate division of Henry Heth for several hours and allowing the Union I Corps to arrive.